Neutrality of a magnetized two-flavor quark superconductor: Introduction

 0.2cm

 In this paper, we investigate the effect of electric and color charge neutrality on the two-flavor color superconducting (2SC) phase of cold and dense quark matter in presence of constant external magnetic fields and at moderate baryon densities.
 Several works have addressed parts of this problem and arrived at important conclusions: we summarize some of them here to orient ourselves along the new directions in this work.
 In the earliest works, based on expansions of the thermodynamic potential in powers of $M_s/\mu, \Delta/\mu$~\cite{Alford:2002kj,Steiner:2002gx}, it was found that the neutral unmagnetized 2SC phase is energetically disfavored compared to the CFL phase at compact star densities.
 However, within the NJL-model, it was determined that there are windows of the phase diagram where such a 2SC phase can arise, provided the diquark coupling strength (expressed as a ratio to scalar coupling) $G_D/G_S$ is chosen to be large and quark masses are computed dynamically~\cite{Ruester:2005jc,Buballa:2003qv}.
 At more natural values of $G_D/G_S$, gapless quasiparticles arise when the mismatch in down and up quark chemical potentials $\delta\mu\equiv \mu_e/2>\Delta$~\cite{Shovkovy:2003uu,Huang:2003xd,Mishra:2004gw}.
+This gapless phase has a chromomagnetic instability~\cite{Huang:2004bg} that may signal a departure from a homogenous superconductor to a heterogeneous one (eg., the LOFF state~\cite{Giannakis:2004pf}).
+Our analysis, which includes the gapless phase, and omits the possibility of a LOFF phase, must therefore be taken with the caveat that the gapless phase is otherwise stabilized without disruption in the pairing pattern.
 The introduction of magnetic fields into the quark superconductor has important consequences.
 Taking the example of CFL phase, one of these is the emergence of a rotated photon that can penetrate superconducting quark matter, so that magnetic flux screening by the Meissner effect is very weak~\cite{Alford:1999pb}.
 Another is the reduction in symmetry of the CFL phase since only $d$ and $s$ quarks have the same electromagnetic charge~\cite{Ferrer:2005pu,Ferrer:2006vw}.
 The magnetic field can enhance certain condensates, which changes the superconducting gap from the unmagnetized state~\cite{Fukushima:2007fc}.
 Strong oscillations in the gap parameter and the magnetization as a function of applied field can make the homogeneous magnetized phase unstable~\cite{Noronha:2007wg,Noronha:2007ps}.
 These works focused on the CFL phase, which is automatically color and charge neutral.
 However, neutron star densities span a more moderate range, where two-flavor pairing and neutrality effects play an important role.
 Electric charge neutrality of the 2SC phase with chiral condensates was studied in~\cite{Huang:2002zd}, but in the absence of magnetic fields or the possibility of gapless phases.
 In previous work, we studied the effect of a large magnetic field on the chiral and diquark condensates in a regime of moderately dense quark matter~\cite{Mandal:2009uk}.
 Our focus was on the inter-dependence of the two condensates through non-perturbative quark mass and strong coupling effects, as done for the unmagnetized case in~\cite{Huang:2001yw} but neutrality effects were ignored.
 In such a case, a mixed broken phase with co-existing chiral and diquark condensate arises~\cite{Huang:2001yw}.
 We also found that at large $G_D/G_S$, a large magnetic field changes the nature of the phase transitions in this mixed broken phase region.

 0.2cm